 [Related: For more on why that calculator is best for trains and other kinds of travel, see my next post in this series, comparing travel carbon calculators.]

 Without further ado, my carbon footprint from all those flights I’ve taken (and am still scheduled to take) in 2022 is… 16,015 kg of CO2 (or 35,307 pounds).

 That’s 16 metric tonnes of carbon dioxide emissions.

-Here’s the spreadsheet I made to tally up all this data:
+Here’s the spreadsheet I made to tally up the data:

-I blurred out the dates, because I guess I still need some privacy.
+I blurred out the dates, because I guess I still need some privacy..?
 (Click to enlarge & zoom if you want to dig in.
 The most interesting part is down in the right bottom right.)

 That is… a staggeringly large carbon footprint.
 It’s just over 10 times the “climate compatible annual emissions budget for one person.”

 (That’s how much we should each emit in order to limit global warming to “just” 1.5 degrees Celsius, which is the goal of the Paris Agreement.)